Iran–Pakistan gas pipeline: 2010-2012: Project start

+2013-2014: Controversy in Pakistan

-On 30 January 2013, Pakistan's federal government approved a deal with Iran for laying the Pakistan's segment of a pipeline.
+On 29 January 2013, US consul general Michael Dodman threatened Pakistan with economic sanctions if it did not abandon the project.
+The next day, Pakistan's federal government approved a deal with Iran for laying the Pakistan's segment of a pipeline.
 On 27 February 2013, the construction of the Pakistani section was agreed.
 On 11 March 2013, the construction work on the Pakistani section of the pipeline was inaugurated by the President of Pakistan Asif Ali Zardari and the President of Iran Mahmoud Ahmadinejad.
 According to Javad Owji, managing director of the National Iranian Gas Company, the pipeline in Pakistan is expected to be constructed in 22 months with the participation of Iran.

 On 27 May 2013, Iranian deputy minister for petroleum, A. Khaledi, in a letter to the Pakistan government expressed concern over the delay in the start of the Pakistani portion of the pipeline.
-He said that after a government-to-government agreement between the two countries, they were supposed to select entities for the construction of the latter part of the pipeline.
-Pakistan still hasn't officially nominated Tadbir Energy and local sub-contractors to begin work on the Pakistani half of the pipeline.
+He said that after a government-to-government agreement between the two countries, they were supposed to select entities for the construction of the latter part of the pipeline, but Pakistan still hadn't officially nominated Tadbir Energy and local sub-contractors to begin work on the Pakistani half of the pipeline.

 On 12 June 2013, the newly elected prime minister of Pakistan, Nawaz Sharif, allayed any fears regarding the abandonment of the project and said that the Pakistani government is committed to the fulfillment of the project and targets the first flow of gas from the pipeline in December 2014.
 The premier also stated that his government is planning to commit to the Turkmenistan-Afghanistan-Pakistan-India gas pipeline project as well.

-On 28 November 2013, a 'friendly' country anonymously offers $1 billion to help fund the pipeline.